meardreed/Mental-Health-Project1/README.md

-Project Title
-Correlation between mental health and physical activity in adults in the US
+## Correlation between mental health and physical activity in adults in the US

 Project Summary
 Analysis of suicide and, depression rates by US states to observe if related to the level of  physical activity of the population for the years 2018 to 2020.